Unlocking deep Relaxation with Myo-Yin Yoga

 Myofascial release (MFR) is a form of soft tissue manipulation, a way to work on your myofascia (= myo= muscles + fascia = connective tissue).

-When we do this ourselves, we can use balls, foam rollers or blocks (all coming in different shapes/ textures) and the technique is called self-MFR, as opposed to receiving a deep tissue massage for example.
-With the described tools we can compress, roll or sheer the tissues, which is aiming to improve circulation, hydration of tissues and reduction of adhesions (velcro-like tissue structures).
+When we do this ourselves, we can use balls, foam rollers or blocks (in different shapes/ textures) and the technique is called self-MFR, as opposed to receiving a deep tissue massage from a massage therapist for example.
+With the described tools we compress, roll or sheer the tissues, aiming to improve circulation and hydration of tissues and the reduction of adhesions (velcro-like tissue structures).
+Due to fascia encasing all muscles, organs, vessels etc., this is a great way to work with this connective tissue.

 Easy tools such as using a Yoga block to release tension from the back of the neck (the sub-occipital region) are great to incorporate into your class: